Createdd/Writing/2020/articles/plottingDynamic.md

 ![](http://g.recordit.co/tCnO6Ls220.gif)

 Now I can define the layout of the plots to my wishes and also can decide what to plot.
-Even thought it seems quite easy, I didn't find anything related online.
+Even though it seems quite easy, I didn't find anything related online.
 So maybe this helps some of you ;)

 ---